hadihdz/lccm_vc/README.md

-# lccm_vc
-A PyTorch implementation of LCCM-VC
+# A PyTorch implementation of LCCM-VC: Learned Conditional Coding Modes For Video Coding